kwbunker/PHYS-3330-Scratch/lab2.md

 1. Set the dial to some point between 0 and 1000, but not 500.
 Since you have a 10-turn, 10 k$\Omega$ pot, the resistance between the wiper and one of the terminals should be equal to the dial value multiplied by 10 $\Omega$.
 The resistance between the wiper and the remaining terminal should be the previous resistance subtracted from 10 k$\Omega$.

 2. Use the DMM to measure the resistance between all possible pairs of connections.
-Determine which terminal corresponds to the wiper, and which terminals correspond to the and ends of the dial.
+Determine which terminal corresponds to the wiper, and which terminals correspond to the ends of the dial.
 Test with a DMM at a few different dial settings to get the hang of it.

 3. Draw a diagram of the pot including a model of the internal components and external connections using the resistance observations.